Climate Change Initiatives

 Energy-Efficiency Initiatives in Logistics

-We continue to promote modal shifts, including the use of rail transport, and work on improving load ratios to enhance transportation efficiency as we strive to reduce our CO2 emissions.
+We continue to promote modal shifts, including the use of rail transport, and improve load efficiency to enhance transportation efficiency and reduce CO2 emissions.

 CO2 Emissions and Energy Intensity Index from Logistics (Kaneka)